HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/enable_content_ai.md

 ---
 id: enable-content-ai
-title: Enabling WCM content AI analysis
+title: Enabling and disabling WCM content AI analysis
 ---

 This document outlines configurations to enable and disable artificial intelligence (AI) analysis for Web Content Management (WCM) content in a Kubernetes deployment using the `values.yaml` file.
 You can also configure a content AI provider to be used for AI analysis.